Zamiell/isaac-achievement-randomizer/docs/about.md

 In this directory, there will be either a "save1.dat", "save2.dat", or "save3.dat" file, corresponding to which save slot that you play on.

 It is important that you backup this file after every run.

+### What is the latest version?

+The latest version can always be found [on the Steam Workshop change notes page](https://steamcommunity.com/sharedfiles/filedetails/changelog/3050399093).

 ### Why does the mod take so long to randomize the achievements at the beginning of a playthrough?